SebaTOSS/SebaTOSS/README.md

   <h3 align="center">A passionate developer from Argentina</h3>
 </div>

+I'm a Computer Science professional with over a decade of experience in IT and 16 years of teaching at UNLP.
+Based in La Plata, Argentina 🇦🇷

+### 🚀 Currently Learning
+- **Web3 & Blockchain Development**
+- **Solidity** for smart contract development
+- DeFi protocols and DAOs architecture

+### 💡 What I'm excited to build
+- **Distributed healthcare record systems** for patient data sovereignty
+- Blockchain-based medical history management with privacy controls
+- Smart contracts for transparent crowdfunding platforms
+- Decentralized health data exchanges between institutions
+- NFT-based educational credential systems
+- DeFi tools for the Latin American market
+- Web3 integration with traditional healthcare systems

+### 🛠️ Background
+- 10+ years in software development
+- Strong foundation in computer science fundamentals
+- Passionate about teaching and knowledge sharing

+### 📚 Interests
+Huge sci-fi fan (Asimov's Foundation series!), manga/comics reader, and martial arts practitioner turned gymnastics enthusiast.

+Feel free to reach out if you want to collaborate on Web3 projects or discuss the future of decentralized systems, especially in healthcare!

 ---
 <div align="left">
   <h3 align="center">🔨 Languages and tools that I am using or learning</h3>